-- 4.)
-Site Control.
+- (4)Site Control.
 If the applicant does not already own the property for which funds are requested at the time of application, the applicant must have site control as evidenced by a sales contract, purchase option or long-term leasehold.
-Because of regulations that impact the varying lengths of the approval process for each property and the significant risks to the applicant for failing to do so, AHFA requires that the applicant: (i.) secure, at a minimum, a six-month purchase option with an option to renew for an additional six months (ii.) if applicable, if the proposed site contains restrictions and/or any form of approval rights or review requirements from another entity, such as a homeowners association (but not including construction-related thresholds arising only after AHFA project approval, e.g. building permit, traffic engineering approval, storm water drainage permit, architectural endorsement), evidence of all approval(s) must be submitted with the applicable form of site control in the application and (iii.) after application submittal and as applicable, obtain seller's written agreement that the seller shall not under any circumstances commence (or allow any other party to commence) any choice-limiting activity or other mitigation work at the project without the written permission of AHFA.
-Choice-limiting activities include, but are not limited to, acquiring, rehabilitating, converting, ground disturbance, or construction. - 5.)
-Evidence of Zoning based on Intended Use (Proper Zoning).
+Because of regulations that impact the varying lengths of the approval process for each property and the significant risks to the applicant for failing to do so, AHFA requires: (i) that the applicant secure, at a minimum, a 6 month purchase option with an option to renew for an additional 6 months (ii) if the proposed site is subject to any restrictions that allow any other person or entity, such as a homeowner's association or neighborhood design review board, to approve any aspect of the proposed Project (excluding construction-related approvals from local government that become necessary only if AHFA awards funding to the proposed project, e.g. building permit, traffic engineering approval, storm water drainage permit, architectural endorsement...), that the applicant deliver evidence satisfactory to AHFA that all such approvals have been obtained before application submittal, and (iii) after application submittal and as applicable, obtain seller's written agreement that the seller shall not under any circumstances commence (or allow any other party to commence) any choice-limiting activity or other mitigation work at the project without the written permission of AHFA.
+Choice-limiting activities include, but are not limited to, acquiring, rehabilitating, converting, leasing, repairing, disturbing the ground or construction activity of any kind. - (5) Evidence of Zoning based on Intended Use (Proper Zoning).
 The applicant must provide evidence that the property owned (or to be owned) is properly zoned and consistent with the proposed project's use.
 AHFA does not consider the property zoned if final zoning (but not including plans and specifications for issuance of building permits) is contingent upon further city meetings, approvals and/or advertisement.
-Evidence must be in the form of a signed statement from the local jurisdiction where the property is located. - 6.)
-Market Study.
+Evidence must be in the form of a signed statement from the local jurisdiction where the property is located. - (6) Market Study.
 The applicant must provide a market study at the time of the application submission (except for Multifamily Housing Revenue Bonds, which will require a market study prior to execution of the commitment).
-All market studies must be less than six (6) months old.
-If the market study does not meet AHFA requirements, the application will terminate as further described in Section I(C)(3). - 7.)
-Environmental Site Assessment.
-The applicant must provide an Environmental Site Assessment at the time of application submission (except for Multifamily Housing

-Revenue Bonds, which will require an Environmental Site Assessment prior to execution of the commitment).
+All market studies must be less than 6 months old.
+If the market study does not meet AHFA requirements at the time of application, the application will terminate as described in Section I.C.(3). - (7) Environmental Site Assessment.
+The applicant must provide an Environmental Site Assessment at the time of application submission (except for Multifamily Housing Revenue Bonds, which will require an Environmental Site Assessment prior to execution of the commitment).
 The Environmental Site Assessment must meet at a minimum AHFA's Environmental Policy Requirements (Addendum B) for the Housing Credit and HOME Program requirements.
-If the Environmental Site Assessment does not meet AHFA's requirements, the application will terminate.
+If the Environmental

+Site Assessment does not meet AHFA's requirements with respect to material completeness of the time of application, the application will be terminated.